 - Part 3: Follow-up – this will involve one last home visit to check on your health

-Over the course of the whole study, you can expect to have 10 visits at the clinic and 6 at home; 9 of these will be shorter visits (half a day) and 7 will be longer visits (full day).
+Over the course of the whole study, you can expect to have 13 visits at the clinic and 3 at home (if you choose to have these); some of these will be shorter visits (half a day) and some will be longer visits (full day).

 The study drug or placebo are given as two oral (by mouth) capsules to be taken together, twice a day every day for 18 months.